Ravendwyr/HandyNotes_HallowsEnd/README.md

 What it does
 ------------

-This addon displays locations of unvisited candy buckets on the worldmap and minimap while Hallow's End is active (18th - 31st October).
+This addon displays locations of unvisited candy buckets on the worldmap and minimap.
 If you also have TomTom or Cartographer installed, you can right-click on a marker to create a Waypoint arrow.

 Requires [HandyNotes](http://www.curse.com/addons/wow/handynotes) to work.